mircealungu/mircea/projects/zeeguu.md

 [**Bootstrapping an ubiquitous monitoring ecosystem for accelerating vocabulary acquisition**](/docs/assets/papers/16-Bootstrapping.pdf)
 	- a paper that presents a generic ecosystem architecture of which Zeeguu is an instantiation

+**Analyzing user interactions to estimate reading time in web-based L2 reader applications** - paper with Nora Hollenstein - we describe how one can estimate reading time on the web when they study free reading in the wild

 ## Future Work
 - better and more meaningful progress feedback